Simulating Electricity Prices with Mean-Reversion and Jump-Diffusion

 % Obtain the log of prices. logPrices = log(Prices); % Obtain the annual time factors from dates.
 PriceTimes = yearfrac(PriceDates(1), PriceDates);

 First, the deterministic seasonality part is calibrated using the least squares method.
 Since the seasonality function is linear with respect to the parameters , the backslash operator (

 mldivide) is used.
 After the calibration, the seasonality is removed from the logarithm of price.
 The logarithm of price and seasonality trends are plotted below.
 Also, the de-seasonalized logarithm of price is plotted.

 The second stage is to calibrate the stochastic part.
-The model for needs to be discretized in order to conduct the calibration.
-To discretize, we assume a Bernoulli process for the jump events.
-That is, there is at most one jump per day since we are calibrating against daily electricity prices.
+The model for needs to be discretized to conduct the calibration.
+To discretize, assume that there is a Bernoulli process for the jump events.
+That is, there is at most one jump per day since this example is calibrating against daily electricity prices.
 The discretized equation is:

 with probability and,

 with probability , where and are independent standard normal random variables, and .
 The density function of given is [1,4]:

 The parameters can be calibrated by minimizing the negative log likelihood function:

 The first inequality constraint, , is equivalent to .
 The volatilities and must be positive.
 In the last inequality, is between 0 and 1, because it represents the probability of a jump occurring in time.
 In this example, assume that is one day.
 Therefore, there is at most 365 jumps in one year.
 The